[L. (variola) vaccina, cow(pox)]

 live measles virus vaccine

 A standardized attenuated virus vaccine for use in immunizing against measles.

 poliovirus vaccine, live oral A vaccine prepared from three types of live attenuated polioviruses.
 In 1999, an advisory panel to the CDC recommended that its routine use be discontinued.
 Because it contains a live, although weakened virus, it had been causing 8 to 10 cases of polio each year in the U.S. This risk was deemed no longer acceptable since by that date polio epidemics had been eliminated in the U.S. Therefore, since 1999 the live oral poliovirus vaccine has not been recommended or routinely given in the U.S. Instead only the inactivated poliovirus vaccine is approved and given in the U.S. Recommendations outside the U.S, where polio outbreaks still occur, include the use of live oral polio vaccines.

 live rubella virus vaccine

 An attenuated virus vaccine used to prevent rubella (German measles).
 All nonpregnant susceptible women of childbearing age should be provided with this vaccine to prevent fetal infection and the congenital rubella syndrome, i.e., possible fetal death, prematurity, impaired hearing, cataract, mental retardation, and other serious conditions.

-Women of child-bearing age who receive vaccination are advised to use effective birth control measures for at least 3 months after immunization.
+Women of child-bearing age who receive vaccinations are advised to use effective birth control measures for at least 1 month after immunization.
 Before administering the RA27/3 rubella vaccine, a history of allergies, esp. to neomycin, and of reactions to previous vaccinations should be obtained, and the primary care provider made aware of any problems.
 Those who are immunocompromised for any reason should not receive this vaccine, which is more immunogenic than previous preparations.

 Lyme disease vaccine